 - Motivate them to take action

-If you give this little thought then so will your students.
+If you give this little thought, then so will your students.
 But, if you take the time to prepare beforehand, you'll probably make a better case.
 The more persuasive you are, the more convinced your students will be.
-A strong purpose is the foundation for every successful sale.
+A vital purpose is the foundation for every successful sale.

 It's important to know what you're up against.
-You're competing against many other distractions and commitments in a student’s life.
-What do you need to do is make your high school fundraiser compelling to them.
+You're competing against many distractions and commitments in a student's life.
+You need to make your high school fundraiser compelling to them.

 Another way to help them appreciate your mission is to have them comprehend the numbers.
-Tell your students what it’s going to take to achieve their sales goal.
+Tell your students what it will take to achieve their sales goals.

-Beyond the why, high school students need to grasp what it’s going to take to reach a specific fundraising goal.
-Once they appreciate that, they’ll be more apt to internalize the cause.
+Beyond the why, high school students must grasp what it will take to reach a specific fundraising goal.
+Once they appreciate that, they'll be more apt to internalize the cause.

-When students know the numbers they then take more ownership in the fundraiser.
-This is powerful because they’ll understand what they have to do to achieve your objective.
+When students know the numbers, they take more ownership of the fundraiser.
+This is powerful because they'll understand what they must do to achieve your objective.

 Ultimately, they need to be able to answer the question, "What's in it for me?"

 Learn how you exceed your high school fundraising goal